 While a recording microphone might serve a similar purpose as a podcast microphone, recording mics offers a bit more emphasis on capturing a full sound stage.
 Great for in-studio vocal and musical recordings, these mics typically are loaded with large condensers, capsules, and tons of filters to eliminate room tones and background noise.
 Microphones like the Movo PC-M6, Movo VSM-5, and Movo VSM-7 are sure to give you the best shot at capturing your next hit.

 If you’re looking for another microphone or just want a closer look at our catalogue, you can check out our full lineup of on-camera, smartphone, wireless, podcast, and recording microphones.
+Even if you're on a budget and are looking for the best microphones under $50, we've got that too!
 As with all Movo products, every microphone comes with a one-year warranty and access to our excellent customer support team so you can buy and learn with ease.